Happy October, everyone!

 Notorious for its properties for protection against werewolves and curing lycanthropy, this nefarious plant also has a fine history of use as a virulent poison.
 Clasically, Medea employed it in her many works of vengeance.
 This concoction of ours has none of the lethal qualities, but still personifies all of the herb's dark history beautifully.
 From the General Catalogue / Rappaccini's Garden.

-: Dream Formula III.
+Temple of Dreams: Dream Formula III.
 For use when working with the many Gods of Sleep, Dreams, and Nightmares.
 From the General Catalogue / Somnium

 Grand, courtly and robust: a glittering, golden scent that would do Louis XIV proud.
 Gilded red and gold citrus with amber, ruby roses, jasmine and orris.
 From the General Catalogue / Wanderlust.